-We have places in the 2018 Prudential RideLondon-Surrey 100, one of the world's best sporting events.
-If you are interested in riding for SportsAid then please complete our application form here.
+We have places in the 2020 Prudential RideLondon-Surrey 100, one of the world's most popular cycling events.

 Fundraising Target: £400 (excluding Gift Aid)

-We only have a limited number of places so please get in touch with us early to avoid missing out.
+We have a limited number of places so please get in touch with us early to avoid missing out.

 Why ride for SportsAid?

 Your support will play a big part in the success of British sport – helping our next generation of sports stars to compete at their best.
 46 of the 67 medals won by Team GB in Rio were SportsAid Alumni including Laura Trott, Dina Asher-Smith, Adam Peaty, Tom Daley, Katherine Grainger and Mark Cavendish.
 Retired Alumni include Sir Steve Redgrave, Paula Radcliffe MBE, Dame Tanni Grey-Thompson, Dame Kelly Holmes, Sir Chris Hoy and many more.
 By raising money for SportsAid, you can help our young British sporting stars reach the same heights.

 We know that training and fundraising for the Prudential RideLondon-Surrey 100 is no mean feat, so we are here to support our riders every step of the way.